 November 8, 2011 was my last drunk, and subsequently the last drink or drug I have taken, and have spent the past 365 days in my own skin.
-Before I begin, if you are in need of help, please visit alcohol detox in Michigan.

 I’m from a family of alcoholics, you know what they say about the apple and the tree…

 I remember the smell of scotch and cigarettes on my mother’s breath every night as she tucked us in, slurry speech that annoyed me.
 I had never had a drink, so I didn’t understand.
 Some kids’ Mom’s had curly hair, some wore blue eyeshadow, mine always had a glass in her hand.
 I thought this was all normal, until I later developed another frame of reference.
 As a kid I would paint and draw to escape and quiet my own mind.
 It was the one thing that made me feel good, whole and calm (and still does.)